Skip to content

 Have the model summarize code features

 If you have access to an LLM interface, like Copilot or ChatGPT, you can have the model summarize a chunk of code that uses Python features you do not recognize.
-LLMs tend to be much better at summarizing content than they are at generating it themselves, and the summaries are typically reliable.
+LLMs tend to be much better at creating reliable summaries than they are at generating original content.
 You can have the model summarize the code it generated for you, or code snippets you have found elsewhere.